Tomer Haran

-Tomer Haran (תומר הרן; born 26 October 1998) is an Israeli professional footballer who plays as a goalkeeper for Hapoel Migdal HaEmek.
+Tomer Haran (תומר הרן; born 26 October 1998) is an Israeli professional footballer who plays as a goalkeeper for F.C.
+Jerusalem.

 Early life

 Haran was born in 1998 in Israel.
 He is ethnically Jewish.

 Career

 Haran started his career with Israeli side Bnei Sakhnin.
 In 2021, he was sent on loan to Israeli side Hapoel Afula.
 In 2022, he signed for Slovenian side Rudar.
 In 2023, he signed for German side SV Babelsberg 03.
 After that, he signed for Uruguayan side Cerro Largo.
 He became the second Israeli footballer to sign for a Uruguayan club.
 On 7 October 2023, he debuted for the club during a 1–0 win over Fénix.

 Personal life

 Haran grew up in Degania Alef, Israel.
 He obtained a Portuguese passport.